 When she is not writing, she is a competitive ballroom dancer, competing Nationally and overseas.

-Christine has several decades of international business experience as Managing Director and Chief Executive Officer in both global pharmaceutical, and entrepreneurial ASX listed biotechnology start-ups in Australia, North America, Europe & Asia.
+Christine has worked as Managing Director and Chief Executive Officer in both global pharmaceutical, an entrepreneurial ASX listed biotechnology start-up and in the cleantech, industrial and innovation sectors in Australia, North America, Europe & Asia.

 Eamon Roche is Director and Head of Company Secretarial Services for Integrity Governance in the UK and Ireland.
 He is motivated, commercially minded, and a dedicated qualified Chartered Secretary.
 He has extensive experience in all aspects of company secretarial work gained from a diverse and rewarding career in both the UK and Ireland.